larsverp/eventhandler-api/README.md

 The API is reachable via ``URL/api/{endpoint}``. **The returned data is always in JSON format.**

-:rotating_light:If an endpoint requires data in the body, this is shown underneath the endpoint:rotating_light:
+:rotating_light:If an endpoint requires data in the body, this is shown underneath the endpoint.:rotating_light:

+`{name of what to insert here}` means, insert something here.
+Don't copy the `{}` along!

 ## Current endpoints:
 - `/users/login` **(Only Post)**